 Pell Grants are awarded only to undergraduate students - those who have not earned a bachelor's or graduate degree.
-The student's EFC and cost of attendance determines the Pell Grant award.
+The Pell Grant award is determined by the student's EFC, cost of attendance and number of scheduled clock hours in the student's academic year.
 The funds are paid directly to the school and applied to the student's tuition account.
-If there is an overpayment, a refund is made to the student by check.
+If the award creates a credit balance a refund is made to the student by check.
 The funds are disbursed once per term.